Makers, students & professionals have been using the classic Arduino IDE (Integrated Development Environment) ever since Arduino was born.

 Typically, your sketches are saved in a folder named

 To access your sketchbook, click on the folder icon located in the sidebar.

 With the Boards Manager, you can browse and install packages, or "cores" for your boards.
-A board package is always required when compiling and uploading code for your board.
+A core is always required when compiling and uploading code for your board.

-There are several Arduino board packages available, such as avr, samd, megaavr and more.
+There are several Arduino cores available, such as avr, samd, megaavr and more.

 To learn more about the Boards Manager, visit the Installing new boards tutorial.